opensource-assist/fuschia-reference-docs/sdk/fidl/fuchsia.hardware.goldfish.control/index.md

  Create shared color buffer.
 Color buffer is automatically freed when all references to `vmo` have been closed.
 Fails if VMO is not associated with goldfish heap memory.
+ Returns ZX_ERR_ALREADY_EXISTS if color buffer has already been created.

 #### Request
 <table>